 Over on quartzite, there's still lots on new development to check out, and awaiting its second ascent is the epic Millennium Ridge, which at 1500ft is the longest route in the Anti-Atlas.
 This 30-pitch monster route goes at a steady V.Diff, surely providing one of the best mountain days that Tafraout has to offer.
 Whatever grade you normally climb, this is certainly one to put on your list for this season.
-Millennium Ridge is one of a collection of superb long mountain days described in the new 100 Classic Climbs guidebook, due for publication in September 2018 - you can read more on our guidebooks page.
+Millennium Ridge is one of a collection of superb long mountain days described in the new 100 Classic Climbs guidebook, which went on sale this autumn - you can read more on our guidebooks page.

 Meanwhile, if single-pitch cragging is more your thing, then be sure to check out the newly developed Douwalus Crags near Madao - probably one of the big discoveries of 2018 and certainly in need of some repeat ascents.
 Other cragging venues that saw some extensive development last year include Dragon Rock, Hairpin Slabs, and Maid Marion Rocks, so be sure to download topos before you head out this winter - check out our Guidebook and Download Store for more info.